PowerConnect Developer Guide

 - 2b1.
 System locates and binds the parent to the student.

-Use Case: UC02 - Adding grade
+Use Case: UC02 - Adding grade for a student.

-Preconditions: User knows index number
+Preconditions: User knows index number and class of the student he/she wishes add grade for.

 MSS: